1. Introducing Node-RED and flow-Based Programming

 3. Simply click the buttons of the dialog windows

-according to the installation wizard,
+according to the installation wizard, though there are some points

 to bear in mind during the install.